Suleiman-Ali/pomodoro/README.md

 # Pomodoro 🍅

-Pomodoro is a simple timer that implements the pomodoro technique which is a time management method developed by Francesco Cirillo in the late 1980s.
+Pomodoro is an implementation of Pomodoro technique which is a time management method.

 ![Alt text](./site-image.png)